-You are an NDIA member because someone volunteered.
+You are an NDIA Member because someone volunteered.
 Even though you pay dues and conference fees, this organization exists only because there are individuals who are willing to dedicate their time and effort to make it happen.
-They have a vision for what the world of indigent criminal defense investigation can be.
-Why not join them and help build a better world for ourselves and our clients?
+These volunteers have a vision for what the world of indigent criminal defense investigation can be.
+Why not join us and help build a better world for ourselves and our clients.

 Most NDIA volunteer positions fall within committees.
-They vary widely in the amount of time they consume: some require very little, while others require quite a bit.
+This positions vary widely in the amount of time they consume; some require very little, while others require quite a bit.
 There are a wide variety of committees on which to serve, so chances are, there’s a committee tailored just for you.

 - Standards of Practice

 Everybody can be great.
 Because anybody can serve. – Martin Luther King, Jr.

 There’s a line you cross when you volunteer—a line for the good—and no matter how hard you try, you cannot help but gain something from crossing it.
 You no longer exist just for yourself only, but for the greater good.
 Others look at you in a different way.
 And the greatest part about volunteering is that anyone can do it.

 If you never did you should.
 These things are fun and fun is good.― Dr. Seuss